German torpedo boats of World War II

 The German torpedo boats of World War II were armed principally, if not exclusively, with torpedoes and varied widely in size.
 They were not small schnellboote (known to the Allies as E-boats) but small seagoing vessels, the larger of which were comparable to destroyers.
 During World War II, German torpedo boats were administratively grouped into several torpedo-boat flotillas.

 Classes

 World War I Vintage

-Certain old torpedo boats from WW I were still on active service during WW II after modernisation in 1920s and 1930s.
+Certain old torpedo boats and coastal motor boats from WW I were still on active service during WW II after modernisation in 1920s and 1930s.
 While most were converted to various auxiliary duties at the beginning of the war, several were still used in their original torpedo boat role.
 Examples included T107, T108, T110, T111 and T196.
 Several others, including T151, T153, T155, T156, T157, T158 and T190 were rearmed after the outbreak of war and used first in the invasions of Poland and Norway, and then in the latter stage of the war participated in Operation Hannibal, the German evacuation from the east.
 Surviving units were transferred to Allied navies after the war.